Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

 • “hard money” properties.

 Now it’s game over.
 The “Law of Accelerating Returns” favors cryptocurrency by far versus any other investment medium.
 Masses of investors are no longer in waiting mode.
 Bitcoin has gained adoption by over 825 financial institutions.
-It’s being worked into ETFs, pension funds, IRAs, futures and other financial vehicles.
-Over 100 million people around the world (46 millions Americans) own Bitcoin and 90% of Americans have heard of Bitcoin.
+It’s being worked into ETFs, pension funds, IRAs, futures, and other financial vehicles.
+Over 100 million people around the world (46 million Americans) own Bitcoin and 90% of Americans have heard of Bitcoin.

 The last report published by the Cambridge Centre for Alternative Finance estimates that there are between 51.2 and 52.4 million cryptocurrency traders worldwide.